-This key contains file name extensions and the COM class registration (http://msdn.microsoft.com/en-us/library/ms724475.aspx and http://technet2.microsoft.com/windowsserver/en/library/dd670c1d-2501-4f32-885b-0c6a1ae662f41033.mspx?mfr=true).
-Configuration data is stored under the program ids, CLSID, Interface, TypeLib, Appld, and so on.
+This key contains file name extensions and the COM class registration (http://msdn.microsoft.com/enus/library/ms724475.aspx).
+Configuration data is stored under the program IDs, CLSID, Interface, TypeLib, Appld, and so on.

 For entities created during the build, this information must be virtualized to all involved agents.